EyeOfMidas/codeshanties/README.md

 # Code Shanties

+## Launch the Platform
+<sub>Submitted by [@eyeofmidas](https://github.com/EyeOfMidas/) 2023-03-31</sub>
+> Yo ho, all hands
+Deploy the platform live
+Heave ho, infra and devs
+Never thrashing the drive
+>
+> Some launches have died
+and others survived
+though the best are feeling carefree
+With Pragma installed
+And the 'zon to pay
+we turn all our CI green.
+>
+> Yo ho, all hands
+Deploy the platform live
+Heave ho, infra and devs
+Never thrashing the drive
+>
+> Old Cobb will remark
+we beat Byte, Fab and Sparks
+with stats up on honeycomb
+The servers be ours to save gamedev hours
+Our platform you'll call home
+>
+> Yo ho, all hands
+Deploy the platform live
+Heave ho, infra and devs
+Never thrashing the drive

 ## The Tokens Library - The Process Sleeps Tonight ([The Lion Sleeps Tonight](https://www.youtube.com/watch?v=OQlByoPdG6c)) - ver .9b
 <sub> Submitted by [@DukeHastMich](https://github.com/DukeHastMich) 2022-08-04</sub>
 <sub> in collaboration with [@JenMsft](https://twitter.com/JenMsft)</sub>